Mature Masculine

 Emotional exhibitionism: Using emotion to get attention or rescue.

-Staying identified with being wounded: Making your identity about being hurt.
+Staying identified with being wounded: Making our identity about being hurt.

-Boundaryless openness: Oversharing or flooding yourself and others for validation.
+Boundaryless openness: Oversharing or flooding ourselves and others for validation.

 False Strength